nagonzalezf/starsalign/README.md

 The package also contains ```align()``` and ```diff()``` functions for extreme precision, but they may require more resources.

+Another useful tool of this package is the ```normalize()``` function, wich normalize the image by subtracting the mean from all pixels of the image and then dividing by the standard deviation.
+This can be useful in cases where the images have different brightness levels.

 Examples of this package usage can be found inside the folder: https://github.com/nagonzalezf/starsalign/tree/main/examples

 | Reference Image  | Science Image | Raw Difference Image |